Key Takeaways

 Does Corta-Flx have enough glucosamine for joint support?

-No. Corta-Flx contains only 90 mg of glucosamine HCl per serving — less than 1% of the 10,000 mg therapeutic threshold.
-This is the lowest glucosamine dose in our database by a wide margin.
-The formula is built around chondroitin (1,000 mg) and hydrolyzed collagen (500 mg) rather than glucosamine, which is an entirely different approach from most joint supplements.
+No. Corta-Flx contains 90 mg of glucosamine HCl per serving, less than 1% of the 10,000 mg therapeutic threshold.
+This is the lowest glucosamine dose in our database by a factor of 55.
+The formula is built around chondroitin (1,000 mg) and hydrolyzed collagen (500 mg) rather than glucosamine, which is an entirely different approach from most joint supplements and from most published equine joint research.

 Sources

 - Corta-Flx Horse Supplement — Manna Pro Official Product Page (accessed April 2026).
-Active ingredient list, inactive ingredients, dosing instructions, product description.
+Active ingredient list per 1 oz serving, inactive ingredients, dosing instructions by body weight (3-tier system), product description.

-- Corta-Flx Joint Supplement Pellets — The Cheshire Horse (accessed April 2026).
+- The Cheshire Horse — Corta-Flx Pellets (accessed April 2026).
 Price verification ($156.50 for 12 lb), ingredient cross-check.
-Note: this retailer lists glucosamine source as “Shellfish” which contradicts the Manna Pro label (“Vegetable”) — we used the manufacturer label as authoritative.
+Note: this retailer lists glucosamine source as “Shellfish” which contradicts the Manna Pro label (“Vegetable”).
+We used the manufacturer label as authoritative.

-- Corta-Flx Pellets 12 lb — Dover Saddlery (accessed April 2026).
-Amino acid guaranteed analysis (Glycine, Glutamic Acid, Proline, etc.), “Manufacturer Restricted Price” notation, loading/maintenance dosing instructions.
+- Dover Saddlery — Corta-Flx Pellets 12 lb (accessed April 2026).
+Amino acid guaranteed analysis (Glycine, Glutamic Acid, Proline), loading/maintenance dosing instructions.

-- Nutrient Requirements of Horses, 6th Revised Edition.
+- National Research Council.
+Nutrient Requirements of Horses, 6th Revised Edition.
 National Academies Press, 2007.
-Referenced for clinical dosing benchmarks.
+Chapter 5 (Minerals), Table 5-6.
+Used for clinical dosing benchmarks (500 kg horse).